CRYSTAL HIGHLAND OWNER ASSOCIATION BYLAWS

 On all matters, each member shall have one (1) vote for each lot or other property interest giving rise to membership in the Association.
-If the owner of any lot wishes to de3signate a third party to act for him/her in Association matters, the owner shall file a written notice with the Association, signed and dated.
-Such notice will designate the individual representative who shall vote at meetings, or by mail ballot, and receive all notices and communications from the Association on behalf of the lot owner.
+If the owner of any lot wishes to designate a third party to act for him/her in Association matters, the owner shall file a written notice with the Association, signed and dated.
+Such notice will designate the individual representative who shall vote at meetings, or by mail or email ballot, and receive all notices and communications from the Association on behalf of the lot owner.
 The individual representative designated may be changed at any time by the owner of the lot by filing a new written notice with the Association.
 On all matters requiring a two-thirds (2/3) margin of approval, votes shall be collected and counted by a non-biased third party.

 Section 4: Voting by Proxy

 Votes may be cast by proxy, email, or mailed by the voting lot owner or his/her representative who is not present at any given meeting.
 Proxies must be filed with the Secretary at or before the appointed time of each meeting of the membership.
 Cumulative voting shall not be permitted.

 The Association shall maintain a record of the entire membership.
 Such records shall be open to inspection by all members of the Association.
 Each member shall furnish to the Association the address to which all notices shall be sent.
 The Treasurer or Assistant Treasurer shall maintain this record.

 Section 1: Maintenance and Recreation Fund (Annual Dues)

 - Each member shall pay to the Association the annual maintenance and recreation dues required by the restrictions applicable to the real property owned by the member.
 The amount of said annual dues shall be determined from year to year by the Board of Directors of the Association, as the needs of the Association may, in their judgment, require.